keepthrifty/keepthrifty.github.io/_drafts/2016-10-20-your-debt-is-an-infestation.md

     Now that you're tracking your spending, you should be able to assess where your money is going and find some opportunities for savings.
 [Surely you don't need Netflix, Hulu, Amazon Prime, Basic Cable, _and_ HBO](http://www.mysterymoneyman.com/death-thousand-cuts-startling-cost-communication/).

-    All of this said, you can't live a life of complete depravation.
+    All of this said, you don't have to live a life of complete depravation.

-    There's a line above _needs_ that makes sense - but only if you're being very deliberate in what wants you're choosing to pay for.
+    There's a line above _needs_ that can still work - but only if you're being very deliberate in what wants you're choosing to pay for.

     As an example, we still have a few years left on our mortgage.
 We're [making aggressive pre-payments](https://www.keepthrifty.com/2016/04/10/how-we-saved-on-our-mortgage.html) but we are still going on annual road-trips with our kids.